GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-a-channel.md

 ### SwiftUI Wrappers

-`ChannelController` has `observableObject` property availabel that can be used in SwiftUI easily:
+`ChannelController` has `observableObject` property available that can be used in SwiftUI easily:
 ```swift
 struct ChannelListView: View {
     @ObservedObject var channelController: ChatChannelController.ObservableObject